accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 #### [Criterion 3.14](#crit-3-14) [AA] For each pre-recorded synchronised [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised), that has [synchronised captions](glossaire.md#synchronised-captions-media-object) or [audio description](glossaire.md#audio-description-time-based-media), are the control features for these alternatives presented at the same level as other [primary features](glossaire.md#primary-features-of-a-time-based-media)? {id="crit-3-14"}

-**[Test 3.14.1](#test-3-14-1):** For each pre-recorded synchronised time-based media, that has synchronised captions or audio description, are the alternative control features presented at the same level as the main features? {id="test-3-14-1"}
+**[Test 3.14.1](#test-3-14-1):** For each pre-recorded synchronised time-based media, that has synchronised captions or audio description, are the control features of these alternatives presented at the same level as the main features? {id="test-3-14-1"}
 - For each time-based media, the functionality that enables captions to be activated and deactivated is presented at the same level as the other main control features;
 - For each time-based media, the functionality enabling audio description to be activated and deactivated is presented at the same level as the other main control features.